konveyor/enhancements/enhancements/crane-1.x/crd-v1beta1-removal/README.md

 This approach should reduce the matrix of versions we have to ship bugfixes, CVE patches, etc to, reducing overall work in the long term.

-However, this approach it represents a greater up-front time investment.
-We will reconsider this path in the Crane 1.7 timeframe to reduce long term complexity in the dev/QE/rel-eng version matrix.
+Given that this approach represents a greater up-front time investment, we will strongly reconsider this path in the Crane 1.7 timeframe to reduce long term complexity in the dev/QE/rel-eng version matrix.

-### Option 3: Generate v1beta1 and v1 CRDs, make mig-controller read both
+### Option 3: Generate v1beta1 and v1 CRDs, make mig-controller read both (not selected)

 _This option is not documented as heavily, but was considered and dismissed_